We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 One thing you should note is that Shopify support is available in more languages than Ecwid — over 20 languages are catered for, which compares positively to Ecwid’s seven.

 But Ecwid gives you something on the support front that Shopify doesn’t: ‘customization hours.’
-If you subscribe to an Ecwid ‘Business’ or ‘Unlimited’ plan, you can avail of 2 or 12 hours personalized support respectively.
+If you subscribe to an Ecwid ‘Business’ or ‘Unlimited’ plan, you can avail of two or six hours of personalized support respectively.

 Ecwid vs Shopify conclusion